shingjan/DBx1000/PAYMENT.md

     Summary:

-        1. 11 SQL statements in total.
+        - 11 SQL statements in total.
 Statements 1, 3, 6, and 10 are complete.
-        2. Statements 2, 4 and 8 are implemented but incomplete.
+        - Statements 2, 4 and 8 are implemented but incomplete.
 (Fixed in source code)
-        3. Statements 9 and 11 are implemented but commented.
+        - Statements 9 and 11 are implemented but commented.
 (Fixed in source code)
-        4. Statements 5 and 7 are not implemented.
+        - Statements 5 and 7 are not implemented.

-    1.
+    - 1.

     ~~~sql
-    EXEC SQL UPDATE warehouse SET w_ytd = w_ytd + :h_amount <br>
+        EXEC SQL UPDATE warehouse SET w_ytd = w_ytd + :h_amount
             WHERE w_id=:w_id;
     ~~~